mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 Whether or not the Referee chooses to place such systems on the map is a matter of personal choice.
-A 'mainworld-centric' map does not really need them unless they are the subject of an adventure but an exploration- based game where the Travellers may not be able to detect whether the star has planets might require many stars to be plotted and their system only detailed when explored.
+A 'mainworld-centric' map does not really need them unless they are the subject of an adventure but an exploration-based game where the Travellers may not be able to detect whether the star has planets might require many stars to be plotted and their system only detailed when explored.